-Table 5-19: Policy transferability table Observed problem Drivers Solution taken in Austria / [proposed solution] Lessons learnt Labour shortage in ICT specialists with high qualification Labour shortages can be filled only by criteria- based immigration.
+Table 5-19: Policy transferability table ible Observed problem Drivers Solution taken in Austria / [proposed solution] Lessons learnt Labour shortage in ICT specialists Labour shortages can be with high qualification based immigration. ts Labour shortages can be filled only by criteria- based immigration.
 Reform of Red-White-Red-Card Criteria-based immigration for ICT specialists from third countries needs to be flexible with regard to requirements.
-Different levels of technical equipment in schools (lower in primary schools than in upper secondary schools) Different responsible authorities in the Austrian federal structure.
-Provision of an adequate ICT equipment for all types of schools The teaching of digital skills requires digital equipment.
-Learning outcomes often depending on social background; learning outcomes are significantly better in academic-track secondary schools than in general secondary schools; comparatively poor results for children with a migration background or children from schools with very high social disadvantage Early separation of pupils into different school types; lack of prevention measures Prevention measures for poorly performing pupils Digital skills build on basic skills.
+Different levels of technical Different equipment in schools (lower in authorities primary schools than in upper Austrian secondary schools) structure. technical Different responsible (lower in authorities in the in upper Austrian federal structure.
+Provision of an adequate ICT equipment for all types of schools Provision of an adequate ICT equipment The teaching of digital skills requires for all types of schools digital equipment.
+Learning outcomes often depending on social background; learning outcomes are significantly better in academic-track secondary schools; than in general secondary schools; than in general secondary schools; types; lack of prevention than with a migration background or children from schools with very high social disadvantage ng in Early separation of pupils ols into different school ls; types; lack of prevention on measures Prevention measures for poorly performing pupils Digital skills build on basic skills.
 Therefore, a focus on learning outcomes for pupils from disadvantaged backgrounds is essential for increasing digital skills in the population.
-High unemployment rate of low- skilled workers compared to skilled workers Lack of (adequate) training measures and measures helping finance education, training and re-training; access difficulties Obligatory education and training- measure until the age of 18 Measures that help finance education, training and re-training Vulnerable workers need retraining options.
+High unemployment rate of low- skilled workers compared to skilled W- training measures and helping ed finance adducation Obligatory education and training- measure until the age of 18 Vulnerable workers need retraining workers training and r access difficult Measures that help finance education, training and re-training